Fysh-Fyve/fysh/README.md

 ><steven> == ><theFysh> ~
 ```

-But sometimes we want to ensure that two fysh are different.
+But sometimes we want to check if two fysh are different.
 This can be done
 using `~≈` or `~=`.

 ```fysh